mythril-forge/homebrew-spells/spells/cantrips/conjure-bonfire.md

 ---

 ## Description
-You conjure a continuous bonfire inside a 5-foot-long cube originating from a point on the ground that you can see within range.
+You conjure a continuous bonfire inside a 5-foot-long cube originating from a point that you can see within range.
 Any creature moves through the bonfire's space or ends its turn there must succeed on a Dexterity save or take `1d6` fire damage.
 The flames do not require any fuel to burn throughout the spell's duration.